dao-duc-tung/k8s-setup/eks_workshop.md

 # EKS Workshop

-This document desribes the content and keywords of the [eksworkshop](https://www.eksworkshop.com/).
+This document desribes the content and keywords of the [eksworkshop](https://www.eksworkshop.com/) for keyword searching convenience purpose.

 There's another interesting workshop related to DevOps which is [Blue/Green and Canary deployment for EKS and ECS](https://catalog.us-east-1.prod.workshops.aws/workshops/2175d94a-cd79-4ed2-8e7e-1f0dd1956a3a/en-US).